Library: Policy

 (3) The worker does not deactivate the new payee as an authorized representative on the EBTU screen until the old benefits are depleted.

-(4) A payee removed from a case is able to access past benefits in the EBT account that were not used unless his or her card is deactivated.
+(4) A payee removed from a case is able to access past benefits in the EBT account that were not used unless the payee's card is deactivated.

 (i) Authorized representative change.
-When the payee, or for food benefits, another adult household member, requests a new authorized representative, he or she must do so in writing per (d) of this Instruction.
+When the payee, or for food benefits, another adult household member, requests a new authorized representative, the payee or adult household member must do so in writing per (d) of this Instruction.
 The EBT specialist immediately deactivates the current authorized representative's EBT card using the EBTU transaction.
 For food benefits, immediate card deactivation prevents misuse of the household's food benefits by the current authorized representative.
 Refer to (c)(1) and (2) and (d) of this Instruction for instructions on activating and printing an EBT card for the new authorized representative.

 (j) Expungement of food benefits.
-The client must access the food benefit account at least once every 365 days to keep the food benefit EBT account active.
-When the client does not access the EBT account within this time period, the benefits are automatically expunged from the client's account and cannot be reissued.
+The client must access the food benefit account at least once every 274-calendar days to keep the food benefit EBT account active.
+When the client does not access the EBT account within this time period, OKDHS expunges the EBT account by removing the inactive balance.
+OKDHS sends an expungement notice at least 30-calendar days before expunging the benefit and may not reissue any expunged amounts.

 (k) Out-of-state moves.
 The Access Oklahoma card may be used to access food benefits in most states.
 Most major retailers accept the Access Oklahoma card.

-(1) When a client notifies the worker he or she moved or plans to move to another state, the worker instructs the client to use the Access Oklahoma card in Oklahoma when possible, before leaving the state.
+(1) When a client notifies the worker the client moved or plans to move to another state, the worker instructs the client to use the Access Oklahoma card in Oklahoma, when possible, before leaving the state.
 When the household has already moved and has trouble locating a retailer that accepts the Access Oklahoma card, the worker gives the household the phone number for the local food benefit office and suggests the household contact the local office for help.
 The worker may contact OKDHS EPS staff for a list of retailers in the new state to send the client.

-(2) The worker updates the client's address, closes food benefits and/or child care benefits effective the first day of the next month following the next negative action deadline date, per OKDHS Appendix B-2, Deadlines for Case Actions, and enters a case note regarding the move and benefit closure.
+(2) The worker updates the client's address and closes food benefits, child care benefits, or both, effective the first day of the next month following the next negative action deadline date, per OKDHS Appendix B-2, Deadlines for Case Actions, and enters a case note regarding the move and benefit closure.

-(3) When, after moving, the client contacts the OKDHS office to request a replacement card, staff refers the client to Conduent to request a replacement card and updates the client's address, when needed.
+(3) If a client has moved and the client contacts the OKDHS office to request a replacement card, staff refers the client to Conduent to request a replacement card and updates the client's address, when needed.

-(2) County EBT specialists, with read-only access privileges continue to:
+(2) EBT specialists, with read-only access privileges, continue to:

 (A) train clients, authorized representatives, and additional card holders;